Bengal Natural History Museum, Darjeeling

 Watch the video of Bengal Natural History Museum

-The museum is open 9am to 5pm daily during tourist season.
+The museum is open 8am to 7:30pm daily (closed on Sundays).
 It remains closed on National Holidays.
 You need to purchase a combined ticket of Himalayan Mountaineering Institute, Darjeeling Zoo and Bengal Natural History Museum.
 The combined ticket price is Rs.
 60/- per person.

 Photography is not allowed inside.

-Bengal Natural History Museum is located at a place known as Jawahar Parbat in Darjeeling.
+Bengal Natural History Museum is located at Padmaja Naidu Himalayan Zoological Park in Jawahar Parbat area.
 You can walk from Chowrasta (along Mall road and then on Jawahar road) to reach in about 30 minutes.
 Alternatively take a taxi which will drop you just below the compound on Lebong Road (it's 2-3 minute uphill walk from there to the entry gate).
 Cars can park along Lebong Road.

-NOTE: Earlier the musum building was about 10 minutes walk from the Chowrasta Mall and located behind the Gorkha Ranga Manch Bhawan.
+NOTE: Earlier the museum building was about 10 minutes walk from the Chowrasta Mall and located behind the Gorkha Ranga Manch Bhawan.
 The approach was from the Robertson Road.
 Check out Darjeeling Map

 Share your experience or stories.